Anyone who has spent much time with a toddler or young child knows that young children process their emotions through tantrums.

 4. Acknowledge their feelings

 After your child is calm, you can acknowledge their feelings.
 Say something like, “You were so mad when I told you not to climb on the couch.”
-It’s possible that this will get the tears going again as they relive the horror of being told to sit safely on the couch, but that’s okay.
+It’s possible that this will get the tears going again as they relive the horror of being told to sit safely on the couch, but that’s OK.

 It’s also important to help your child name what they were feeling and understand what just happened.
 Don’t dwell on it, but acknowledge their actions and feelings.

-Here’s how to handle tantrums while in public:
+Here’s how to handle tantrums while in public

 How you handle tantrums in public all depends on your tolerance for people staring at you.
 If it genuinely doesn’t bother you, then you will likely be able to remain calm and sit with your child for the duration of their tantrum even if it occurs at the park or in the grocery store.